-- Check with your physician to see if you are up-to-date on all recommended vaccinations. - Everyone 6 months and older should receive a flu vaccine annually. - Have the entire family vaccinated for the flu every year as soon as it is available (usually in the fall).
+- Check with your physician to see if you are up-to-date on all recommended vaccinations. - Everyone six(6) months and older should receive a flu vaccine annually. - All family members should be vaccinated for the flu every year as soon as it is available (usually in the fall).